yaorg/node-measured/Readme.md

 * `start()` Returns a `Stopwatch`.
 * `update(value)` Updates the internal histogram with `value` and marks one event on the internal meter.
+* `reset()` Resets all values.
+Timers initialized with custom options will be reset to the default settings (patch welcome).

 ## Todo